Ninnat/ninnat.github.io/_posts/2021-01-22-blog-migration.md

 toc_icon: "anchor"
 ---

 This GitHub Page blog was originally set up with the help of my friend and was forked from [his repository](https://github.com/i2000s/i2000s.github.io).
 The blog went 404 in August last year, and now that I have time, I decide that I should rebuild the site by myself from scratch since the old site has so much excess baggage that I neither use nor understand, which probably contributed to the reason why I accidentally made it disappear in the first place.
-The attempt was successful and I want to record the process in this post.
+The attempt was successful, so I want to record the process in this post.

 <!-- How easy it is today to find a free blogging platform that checks all your needs.
 Not so for math bloggers, especially those that are used to seeing equations beautifully typeset in [latex](https://www.latex-project.org/) without needing to run codes through some kind of converter.